Civil Disobedience in Salem, Massachusetts

-In November of 1774, Colonel David Mason was commissioned by the Massachusetts Committee of Safety as an artillery officer.
+In November of 1774, Colonel David Mason was commissioned by the Patriots of the Massachusetts Committee of Safety as an artillery officer.
 He had some experience in this during the French and Indian War at Fort William Henry.
-At the end of the war in 1763, he had formed an artillery company in Boston, MA.
+At the end of the war in 1763, he had formed an artillery company in Boston, Massachusetts.
 He had bought 17 old French cannon, 12-pounders, and was having them refit and mounted on carriages in Salem, Massachusetts.

 Mason had been actively engaged in collecting military stores and making secret preparations for the approaching war, which then appeared inevitable.
 He purchased a number of cannon, which he committed to the care of Captain Robert Foster, a blacksmith, to affix the iron work to the carriages, and have them otherwise properly prepared for the service of resisting British aggression.

 Captain Foster’s workshop was on the north side of the North River, over which there was a drawbridge, and the cannon were secreted in and about the premises as securely as possible.
 About the last of February 1775, a number of these carriages were completed and the guns were mounted.
 Five thousand flannel cartridges were also prepared for these cannon by the wife and daughters of Colonel Mason.

 An informant alerted British General Thomas Gage at Boston of Mason’s activity, and Gage made immediate plans to capture the cannon.
 On a cold New England Sunday morning, he sent a contingent of 240 troops under Colonel Alexander Leslie to embark onboard a transport, land at Marblehead, and from there march to Salem and take possession of the rebel cannon in the name of His Majesty.
 They chose Sunday, because they thought it would catch the Puritans in their Meetinghouse at Sunday services.